 Recovering your files with EaseUS Data Recovery Wizard is theoretically as simple as with Disk Drill.
 However, we’re using “theoretically” because, in practice, and to be brutally honest, it isn’t.

-- Run Data Recovery Wizard and choose your SD card from where you want to recover lost data.
+- Run EaseUS Data Recovery Wizard and choose your SD card from where you want to recover lost data.

 - As soon as EaseUS’s tool starts discovering lost files, the main difference between it and Disk Drill becomes apparent: its previously straightforward interface, and the way it organizes and presents the files it locates, feel somewhat chaotic.